 Melaka Gateway

-In November 2020, the project was reported as scrapped by the State government.
-Malaccan Chief Minister Sulaiman Md Ali was quoted as saying the Melaka Gateway project will not be abandoned but will be taken over by a new developer saying "The development will continue, but we have some technical issues that we need to fix."
+In November 2020, the project was reportedly scrapped by the state government.
+Malaccan Chief Minister Sulaiman Md Ali was quoted as saying it would not be abandoned but would instead be taken over by a new developer, stating that "The development will continue, but we have some technical issues that we need to fix."

-As of February 2022, the project has resumed the development of its first island – Pulau Melaka East 1 (PME1), after receiving approval from the State Government through an agreement signed on 23 February.
+As of February 2022, the project had resumed the development of its first island—Pulau Melaka East 1 (PME1), after receiving approval from the state government through an agreement signed on 23 February.

 Reactions

-China's then-Minister of Transport, H.E.
-Yang Chuantang said: "With Malacca as the forefront flagship in support of the One Belt, One Road program initiated by the People's Republic of China, we will soon taste the fruits of success, especially with the plans for infrastructure,...China is confident in Melaka Gateway's project."
+China's then-Minister of Transport, Yang Chuantang, said: "With Malacca as the forefront flagship in support of the One Belt, One Road program initiated by the People's Republic of China, we will soon taste the fruits of success, especially with the plans for infrastructure, ...China is confident in Melaka Gateway's project."

-The chief executive of KAJ reacted to the cancellation saying that KAJ were contemplating taking legal action against the state saying "We are left with no choice.
+The chief executive of KAJD reacted to the cancellation, saying the company was contemplating taking legal action against the state and adding, "We are left with no choice.
 Our project is canceled after we spent millions of our own resources to conduct various environmental studies and pay licensing fees."
-In December 2020, the company filed a judicial review challenging the termination notice issued by the Malacca State Government.
-In February 2021, the judicial review was dismissed by the court.
+In December 2020, KAJ filed a judicial review challenging the termination notice issued by the Malacca State Government.
+In February 2021, the review was dismissed by the court.

-Melaka Gateway’s return is marked by new investors, shareholders and team, and the resumption of construction of the Melaka International Cruise Terminal (MICT).
+The resumption of the Melaka Gateways project was marked by new investors, shareholders, and team, and restarting of construction of the Melaka International Cruise Terminal.

-In March 2023, it was announced that the Sultan of Johor is the second largest shareholder of the project.
+In March 2023, it was announced that the Sultan of Johor was the second-largest shareholder of the project.

-On 12 September 2023, the project is back on track, following support and approvals from the state and federal governments.
+On 12 September 2023, the project was back on track, following support and approvals from the state and federal governments.

 See also